GUIDE 2025

 There are multiple ways of giving employee feedback:

 1. Reinforcing feedback: This is given when you want someone to keep doing a certain positive behavior.
-When you give this type of feedback, you verbally reinforce the positive effects of someone’s actions.
+When you provide this type of feedback, you verbally reinforce the positive effects of someone’s actions.

 2. Redirecting employee feedback: It is good practice to ask before providing someone with redirecting feedback.
-It is important to ensure the recipient is in the right mindset to receive whatever you have to say.
-Before giving feedback, try to understand how the person is feeling and if they know the topic you want to give feedback on.
+Ensuring the recipient is in the right mindset to receive whatever you say is essential.
+Before giving feedback, try to understand how the person feels and if they know the topic on which you want to provide feedback.

-3. Third-party feedback: This entails telling employees that you have been hearing some things about them and how you can discuss those concerns with them.
+3. Third-party feedback entails telling employees that you have been hearing some things about them and how you can discuss those concerns with them.

 What is formal feedback?

-Also categorized as constructive feedback, this focuses on information and observations.
-Formal feedback includes an overview of project results, work performance documentation, and peer surveys.
+Also categorized as constructive feedback, formal feedback focuses on information and observations.
+It includes an overview of project results, work performance documentation, and peer surveys.
 Formal feedback involves managers and leadership.

 Formal feedback has its advantages and disadvantages.
 For example, if employees know that a performance review is upcoming, they have the time to prepare, tie up messy ends, and showcase their best work.
 However, it can increase the pressure on them.
 With so many people involved, they are being watched under a microscope.
 Examples of formal feedback look like this: